Mario123mario10/Compiler/Dokumentacja_wstepna.md

 1   y = 5
 2   def func(x)
 3   {
-4 	    print "{y}"   # UndefinedVariable: No variable "y" in scope or not defined in line 4, column 13 5       return x * x
+4 	    print ({y})   # UndefinedVariable: No variable "y" in scope or not defined in line 4, column 13 5       return x * x
 6   }
 7   func(y)